havelock01/learn_mern_stack/Readme.md

-This branch is how to create navbar component
+This branch is how to URL Parameters with react-router